-Overall employment in the fishing sector decreased from 1,281 FTEs in 2013 to 749 FTEs in 2021 or by more than 40%.177 With more than 5,000 FTEs, a much larger workforce is employed in the processing segment with its 210 enterprises.178 Women tend to work in POs, restaurants, processing or retailing.
-However, especially in the SSCF fleet, family members often work in the business as unpaid labour.179
+Overall employment in the fishing sector decreased from 1,281 FTEs in 2013 to 749 FTEs in 2021 or by more than 40%.
+THEs, a much larger workforce is employed in the processing segment with its 210 enterprises.
+Women tend to work in POs, restaurants, processing or retailing.
+However, especially in the SSCF fleet, family members often work in the business as unpaid labour.

 In 2021, the live weight of landings of the German fleet made up around 5% of the EU total.
-Fish-catching companies generated € 160 million in landings income.180 Processing companies generated around € 2 billion annually, a much higher turnover.181 It is noteworthy that only a small share of the total catch is landed in German ports (around 24% in 2021), as almost the entire catch of high-volume, low-price pelagic species is landed abroad, especially in the Netherlands (46% in 2021), Denmark, and Morocco.182
+Fish-catching companies generated \in 160 million in landings income.
+Processing companies generated around \in 2 billion annually, a much higher turnover.
+It is noteworthy that only a small share of the total catch is landed in German ports (around 24% in 2021), as almost the entire catch of high-volume, low-price pelagic species is landed abroad, especially in the Netherlands (46% in 2021), Denmark, and Morocco.

 The SSCF vessels contribute less to the overall landing volume compared to the bigger fleet segments but generate higher revenue per catch unit.
-Their catches tend to have greater value due to opportunities for direct marketing and local processing.183
+Their catches tend to have greater value due to opportunities for direct marketing and local processing.
+183